Quuxplusone/coro/README.md

 ### disappearing_coroutine.cpp

 Gor Nishanov's example of passing a generator to `std::accumulate`, from his talk "C++ Coroutines: Under the Covers" (CppCon 2016).
-At the time, Clang was able to optimize this down to a single `printf`.
-I haven't been able to reproduce those results yet.
+Clang can optimize this down to a single `printf`; but only if you use "gor_generator.h".
+If you use one of the generators that doesn't cache `coro_.done()` in a data member, Clang will not be able to optimize it.

 ### generate_ints.cpp